20 Sep Why Hosted Cloud’s Voicemail-to-Email Feature is a Business Game Changer

 In most cases, speaking to callers in real-time is always preferred to voicemail (the exception being when callers themselves sometimes don’t want to have a conversation, but instead want to leave a quick message).

 However, expecting employees to be constantly available isn’t realistic or efficient.
-That’s where hosted VoIP’s voicemail-to-email enters the picture and changes the game.
+That’s where hosted cloud’s voicemail-to-email enters the picture and changes the game.
 Voicemail isn’t a liability anymore, it’s an asset!